wp-plugins/digishop/readme.txt

 n/a

 == Changelog ==

+= 1.0.7 =
+* put css classes on the buy now button in case people want to apply styles to it.

 = 1.0.6 =
 * Added a check for invalid input.
 The plugin stops working if it receives invalid input e.g. text instead of a number (applicable for IDs)